vedderb/vesc_pkg/tnt/README.md

 * High Current Haptic Buzz - instant, high torque warning.

 ### Default Settings
-Default settings are based on 20s Hypercore (Future Motion motor) board set up.
-The default settings are what I ride for trails.
-The exceptions are surge and traction control which are disabled by default.
-These are more advanced behaviors that should be tuned by the user.
+Default settings are based on 20s battery, Hypercore (Future Motion motor), and Little Focer v3.1 set up.
+These are the setting I ride for trails.
+The one exception is surge which is disabled.
+Here are more details on the default settings:
+* Pitch Tune - Loose close to the setpoint but tightens quickly at high pitch angles.
+  * For a street tune you will want the tune to be tighter close to the setpoint.
+Increase Kp0, Pitch 1 kp, and Pitch 2 kp.
+You could also decrease Pitch 1 and Pitch 2 angles.
+  * For a trick tune you may want it to be looser at higher pitch angles.
+Increase Pitch 3 angle or decrease Pitch 3 Kp.
+* Roll Tune - The current roll tune is loose and moderately aggressive
+  * To make the roll tighter and more race-like, decrease Level 1 and Level 2 Roll Angles.
+  * To make the tune less agressive decrease Roll Kp.
+* Yaw Tune - The current yaw tune is loose and moderately aggresive
+  * To make the yaw tighter and more race-like, decrease Level 1 and Level 2 Yaw Angles.
+  * To make the tune less agressive decrease Yaw Kp.
+* High Current
+  * High current conditions based on 150 peak amps, 30 battery amps, and hypercore motor.
+  * Changes must be made for higher current motors like the cannoncore and superflux.
+* Surge
+  * Disabled by default for safety.
+* Traction Control
+  * Should work well for most boards.
+Light riders on powerful boards may need to increase Start Condition to prevent nuisance trips.
+* Haptic Buzz
+  * Activated for high duty and high current
+  * Riders with cannoncore or superflux motors may opt to disable high current haptic buzz until you correct the high current conditions.

 For more instructions on setting up your board please refer to the [Set Up Guide.](https://github.com/Izzygit/TrickandTrailReleases/wiki/Set-Up-Guide) https://github.com/Izzygit/TrickandTrailReleases/wiki/Set-Up-Guide

 ## Change Log
 ### 1.3